mistermicheels/learning-notes/architecture-design/reference-architectures/Microservices.md

   - Several services, each of which might be scaled across several instances -> large number of processes to watch
   - This means having a good monitoring and logging setup is essential in keeping the system running smoothly
 - Can help with scaling the development organization into several teams that can (to a large extent) work independently of each other
+  - Apart from decisions impacting the communication between services, different teams can work independently.
+This helps to scale the development organization, as communication is way more efficient within a small, focused team than within a large team with large scope.
+  - Services can be developed and deployed independently
-- Services can be developed, deployed and scaled independently
+  - Services can be scaled independently (you don't have to scale your entire monolith to support your most volatile component in terms of need for capacity)
+  - Different services can have different release cycles
 - Can be overkill (and introduce more problems than it solves) for a single small team
 - Challenging to find the best way to divide the system into services.
 Defining this upfront is risky.
 Typically, it's best to start with a monolith or very small number of services and extract certain parts into separate services when it makes sense.